AdobeDocs/experience-platform.en/help/access-control/ui/details-and-services.md

 ![enable-services](../images/enable-services.png)

-Users with access to the B2B UI can be provisioned for the service through the [!UICONTROL Enable services menu].
+Customers entitled to the B2B or B2P Edition have access to B2B UI.
+B2B UI can be provisioned for users through the [!UICONTROL Enable services menu].
 Select the toggle beside [!UICONTROL B2B UI] to enable the service for a particular product profile, and then select **[!UICONTROL Save]**.

+The B2B UI toggle enables users to view B2B workflows around managing Accounts and Opportunities, as well as create B2B related segments.

 ![enable-b2b](../images/enable-b2b.png)